Denied permission to speak, Adityanath leaves BJP executive meet midway

 In a sulk

-The ambitious Thakur leader, who until recently was attempted to have himself projected as the BJP’s chief ministerial candidate in Uttar Pradesh, has been sulking for quite some time.
-Not only did he fail to elict any concrete assuarances from the BJP bass about a leadership role in the state, he was also unable to secure a ministerial berth for himself in Modi’s cabinet.
+The ambitious Thakur leader, who until recently was attempting to have himself projected as the BJP’s chief ministerial candidate in Uttar Pradesh, has been sulking for quite some time.
+Not only did he fail to elict any concrete assurances from the BJP brass about a leadership role in the state, he was also unable to secure a ministerial berth for himself in Modi’s cabinet.

 His name did not even figure in the BJP’s 27-member election committee for UP announced about 10 days ago by party’s state president Keshav Prasad Maurya.
 Significantly, the committee includes Shiv Pratap Shukla and Ramapatiram Tripathi, two Brahmin leaders from Gorakhpur who are considered potential threats to Adityanath’s influence in the region.